#1 A love letter to classic RPGs

 Magical Circle Guru Guru doesn’t feel like an anime from 2017.
 I haven’t seen the show’s original 80+ episodes run, but I have browsed pictures of it on Anisearch and that was very interesting; they really took an anime from 1994 and revitalized it for the modern day.

-Character designs stay true to their original look and feel, with adorable child characters and comical adults that are still short in stature and very expressive in their design.
+Character designs stay true to their original look and feel, with adorable child characters and comical adults.
 However, going by the screenshots of the original, I see a lot of improvement in these designs and the consistency with which they are drawn.
 Especially the children now look convincingly 12 years old, whereas before they were so dwarf-like they looked about half that age.

 I searched around a bit and could find backgrounds, action scenes, and jokes that were faithfully recreated, but all of it now looks sharper and more vibrant than ever before.
 This not to say that ol’ Nippon Animation didn’t do a great job back in the day.
 I am looking through these screenshots and there are some beautiful scenes in there, but it was all made for a much longer format over 20 years ago.